Zachary Nielsen graduated in Spring 2018 with a Master of Arts in Applied Economics.

 “I can’t wait to start applying to positions.
 The Career Services department has been instrumental in getting my resume ready to start applying to companies.
 Boston is really unique in that it has several traditional economics positions at the Federal Reserve while also being located within a thriving start-up culture.
 No matter which path I choose, I know that I will be prepared.”

 Zach’s journey through Northeastern has enhanced his academic background in computer science and economics and has allowed him to view economic questions through a data-driven perspective.
-Zach would like to solve complex problems for a cutting-edge company.

 Learn more at: